bernhardAxonIvy/doc/source/designer-guide/introduction/menus.rst

 Menus
 =====

-The main window of |axon-ivy| contains multiple menus.
-This section explains the most important menus and menu items for |axon-ivy| users.
+The main window of Axon Ivy contains multiple menus.
+This section explains the most important menus and menu items for Axon Ivy users.

 ..
 Note::